ministryofjustice/moj-frontend/docs/components/alert.md

 {% example "/examples/alert-dismissible" %}

-The alert can be made to be persistent or dismissable (with the 'dismiss' link).
+The alert can be made to be persistent or dismissable (by the user selecting 'dismiss').
 Dismissing it is particularly helpful for the success alert, where there's nothing more for the user to do.
 It can help users to manage tasks and keep their interfaces clear.

 <div class="govuk-warning-text">
   <span class="govuk-warning-text__icon" aria-hidden="true">!</span>